Nathaniel Bowditch: Legacy

 The Oceanographic Survey Ship and the Nathaniel Bowditch, a high-speed catamaran passenger ferry serving downtown Boston and Salem, were named for him, as was a lunar crater.
 Additionally, a William Hand–designed Schooner built in 1922, which is currently part of the Maine Windjammer fleet and sails out of Rockland, Maine, is also named after Nathaniel Bowditch.

 In 1955, a book for younger readers, Carry On, Mr. Bowditch, was published by Jean Lee Latham, portraying Bowditch's life dramatized and fictionalized.
 A serious modern biography is Robert E. Berry's Yankee Stargazer, published in 1941.
+The television series Telephone Time (1956–1958) aired an episode titled "Arithmetic Sailor" which dramatized Bowditch's struggles to convince skeptical seafarers of his revolutionary method of navigation.

 A grammar school, two middle schools and a dorm in America were also named for him, in Boston, Foster City, California (Bowditch Middle School), Salem, Massachusetts and Salem State College, respectively.
 The Department of Marine Transportation building on the grounds of the United States Merchant Marine Academy is named in his honor and houses classrooms, laboratories, and the 900-seat Ackerman Auditorium.
 He also gives his name to a street in Berkeley, California.
-Actor David Morse was named after him − David Bowditch Morse.
+Actor David Morse was named after him – David Bowditch Morse.

 Bowditch Point Park, in Fort Myers Beach, Florida, is named for Bowditch.

 Bowditch was inducted into the National Sailing Hall of Fame in 2014.